truonghoangnguyen/nikaya2/docs/.scripts/nm-all-out/090-at-kannakatthala.md

 "Venerable sir, I was asking whether those gods come back to this [human] state or whether they do not."

-"Great king, those gods who are still subject to affliction come back to this [human] state, those gods who are no longer subject to affliction do not come back to this [human] state." ${ }^{\prime 849}$
+"Great king, those gods who are still subject to affliction come back to this [human] state, those gods who are no longer subject to affliction do not come back to this [human] state." [^849]

 14. When this was said, General Viḍūḍabha asked the Blessed One: "Venerable sir, can those gods who are still subject to affliction and who come back to this [human] state topple or banish from that place those gods who are no longer subject to affliction and who do not come back to this [human] state?"